bepasty/bepasty-server/docs/source/rest.rst

         *Locked*
             Whether the file is locked or not.
         *Hash*
-            The sha256 hash of the file uploaded.
+            The SHA256 hash of the file uploaded.
 Calculated by the server.
         *Type*
-            Mimetype of the file uploaded.
-If no filetype is provided this will be set to 'application/octet-stream'.
+            MIME type of the file uploaded.
+If no file type is provided this will be set to 'application/octet-stream'.

 Retrieving Item List